pernydev/Ptero-Themes-v1/README.md

 This theme is a recolor of the panel that you can edit, more information here [Dracula 1.2.2(Latest Panel Version)](https://github.com/Lellee/Ptero-Themes-v1/tree/master/latest/Dracula)
 ![Preview](./preview/Dracula2.png)

-## If you have suggestions or issues dm me on discord, Lellis#9405